tomdodd4598/Dodd-Simple-Stack-Language/README.md

 ----------------

 - Class extensions and inheritance.
-- A `macro` keyword to define immediately-executing functions.
 - Operator overloading with `magic` definitions.
 - Container type keywords replaced with member-accessible macros.